-Currently our cups are available in selected Cafes and homewares stores Australia wide.
-We also have our own shop, Cinnabar Soul in Eumundi on the Sunshine Coast, Queensland.
-You can check our full list of stockists here or order through our online store if there is no Pottery For The Planet stockist in your area.
+Currently our cups are available in selected cafes and homeware stores Australia wide and now in New Zealand.
+We also have our own shop, Cinnabar Soul, in Eumundi on the Sunshine Coast, Queensland.
+You can check our full list of stockists here or order through our Online Store if there is no Pottery For The Planet stockist in your area.

 Most stockist will have heat bands for sale, otherwise you can purchase them through the Pottery For The Planet Online Shop.

-Pottery For the Planet Cups are available in selected cafes and homewares stores Australia Wide.
+Pottery For the Planet Cups are available in selected cafes and homewares stores Australia Wide and now in New Zealand.
 Please check our stockist list here.

-Australia post expected delivery times are as follows; East Coast 2 - 3 working days.
-West Coast 4 - 5 working days.
-Norther Territory and Tasmania allow up to 10 days You can track your parcel with the provided tracking number in your confirmation email.
+Australia post expected standard delivery times are as follows: East Coast 2 - 3 working days West Coast 4 - 5 working days Norther Territory and Tasmania please allow up to 10 days…but don’t worry, the wait is worth it!
+For domestic express shipping, a package frequently takes 1-3 days to arrive at its destination.
+Most often, domestic express shipping arrives the following day.
+International shipments can take up to 2-4 weeks for the package to arrive.
+Australian and New Zealand parcels can be tracked using the provided tracking number in your confirmation email.

 You could try Araldite (two part epoxy glue) to glue your cup back together, as we have done here before with favourite broken pieces.
 If you have glued your cup back together we would not recommend using the cup for warm or hot liquids anymore.
-Whilst Araldite will provide a strong repair these adhesives will start to soften with temperatures above 60 or 70 degrees C. So you can keep your repaired sentimental cup as a show piece but best not to use it for hot liquids.
+Whilst Araldite will provide a strong repair, these adhesives will start to soften with temperatures above 60 or 70 degrees C. You could keep your repaired sentimental cup as a show piece, candle holder, flower pot etc but best not to use it for hot liquids.

 Yes!
 We would love to help you to get your office or organisation into reducing waste by helping you out with a bulk order.
-To find out more send us an email to firstname.lastname@example.org with your request
+It doesn’t get much better then spreading Planet Love around the workplace and all enjoying morning tea breaks using your beautiful artisan designed coffee cups.
+To find out more send your request to email@example.com with your request

-Yes, Pottery For The Planet stocks selected Cafes and Homewares stores Australia Wide and we are working as hard as we can in the studio to keep cups on their shelves so we can only take on new wholesale accounts occasionally.
-If you contact us regarding becoming a stockist we will add you to our contacts and we will ONLY be in touch should we have a spot available.
+Yes!
+Pottery For The Planet stocks selected cafes and homewares stores Australia and New Zealand Wide and we are working as hard as we can in the studio to keep reusable cups on their shelves so we can only take on new wholesale accounts occasionally.
+Please complete our wholesale enquiry form here on our website.
+When an opportunity arises, we will be in touch.

 We love to help but unfortunately we can’t help with every cause.
 Our chosen cause is Australian Marine Conservation Society (AMCS).
 Pottery For The Planet is a business sponsor for AMCS which means this way we donate money to AMCS monthly so that we can help fund all the great campaigns they are running to look after our precious oceans.
 You can check out what they are up to on their site.